michelleklum/cs124-lab1/design/design.md

 ## Alternate Designs: Single List Page Menu Mode

 This is the version of our Single List Page Menu Mode that we turned in for Lab 1.
-As mentioned above, we decided it would not be a good idea to have the same trashcan icon represent three different delete actions: delete completed tasks, delete all tasks, and delete list.
+As mentioned above, we decided it would not be a good idea to have the same trash can icon represent three different delete actions: delete completed tasks, delete all tasks, and delete list.
 So, for Lab 2, we decided to differentiate these actions by assigning each action a distinct icon.

 <img src="single_list_page_menu_mode_final_lab_1.png" alt="Single List Page Menu Mode Lab 1 Final Version" width="200px">